burakk61/Widget-Twitter-Trending-List/README.md

 https://www.twitter-trending.com/other/site_add_trend/

 ### supported
-This widget is powered by [Twitter Trending](https://www.twiter-trending.com/)
+This widget is supported by [Twitter Trending](https://www.twiter-trending.com/)